Great Green Macaw

 These intensely colored birds recently became the focus of a desperate protection effort as their flocks dwindled to alarming scarcity.
 Deforestation has ravished their foraging lands, isolating and reducing the trees they rely upon for food.

 These intelligent macaws can live more than 60 years with sufficient foraging grounds, and are a delightful (though rare) burst of color to see crossing gaps in the canopy overhead.
 The endangered Great Green Macaw is closely related to the Scarlet Macaw and is equally as bright in plumage.
-They are easily distinguishable because the head, shoulders and back of each species is draped in the color matching their name; also, in Costa Rica they exist on separate coasts.
+They are easily distinguishable because the head, shoulders and back of each species is draped in the color matching their name.
 The Great Green has a sturdier frame, heavier bill, and shorter tail than the Scarlet Macaw.
 Adults have a bright red forehead and pale facial skin streaked with red and black feathers.
 Their wing feathers are a radiant blue, the lower back is a pale blue, and the tail feathers are also scarlet and blue.

 Along the Caribbean slope, this macaw migrates searching for the enormous swamp almond tree, Dipteryx panamensis.
 With their incredibly strong bills, the macaws penetrate the resilient nuts of this tree and rely on it almost entirely for food.
 They also require the hollow cavities of this tree for nesting and raising their young.